-There is no reason to dread winter in Wisconsin thanks to all of the activities in Eau Claire, and one of the best ones we have is sledding!
 Whatever type of sledding adventure you may be looking for this winter, Eau Claire has got you covered.
-So put on your coat and boots, and grab that plastic saucer of yours because these six sledding hills will surely keep you entertained until spring arrives.
+So put on your coat and boots, and grab that plastic saucer of yours because these eight sledding hills will surely keep you entertained until spring arrives.

 1. Forest Hill (AKA Seven Bumps or Dead Man’s Hill)